Jaffar-Jamal/ElkAndDVWA_Ansible/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application, although you can also modify the playbooks to deploy an a docker image of your preference.

 Load balancing ensures that the application will be highly available as no one server will be overworked, in addition to restricting access to the network based on IP.
 - _Load Balancers protect the availablilty of a system, and specifically act as a guard against DDoS attacks.
 By having multiple instances of a web application in an availability set hooked up to a load balancer we can ensure our organization's material is still available if one or more of the servers are compromised.
-The advantage of accessing this from the backend with a jumpbox is that it provides a secure backdoor to the systme that only the administrator can access, and in combination with the docker container ensures that noone can ssh into the web server from outside, and even if they can, the assets are secured within the docker container that the intruder would require knowledge of to access (although this is a last ditch defence if the attacker has already gained persistence)_
+The advantage of accessing this from the backend with a jumpbox (RedTeamVM) is that it provides a secure backdoor to the system that only the administrator can access, and in combination with the docker container ensures that noone can ssh into the web server from outside, and even if they can, the assets are secured within the docker container that the intruder would require knowledge of to access (although this is a last ditch defence if the attacker has already gained persistence)_

 - !IMPORTANT _while in this example the ssh keys are stored in the .ssh folder of the ansible container THIS IS BAD PRACTICE and is only for simplicity of the demonstration.
 Store your SSH keys securely in an external repository!_